IvoBlok/LZRoverEngine/README.md

 INSTALLATION
 ====================================

-This software has only been tested on Ubuntu 20.04+, but is likely to work on any linux system, and with some extra dependency linking efforts, it should also be possible to get it running within Windows.
+This software has only been tested on Ubuntu 20.04+ and Windows 10, but is likely to work on any linux system.
+With some extra dependency linking efforts, it is also possible to get it running within Windows, which has been used through development to allow usage of specific profilers.

 Dependencies:
  - gcc